Investors in ClearView Wealth (ASX:CVW) have unfortunately lost 64% over the last five years

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
-The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, ClearView Wealth's TSR for the last 5 years was -42%, which exceeds the share price return mentioned earlier.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, ClearView Wealth's TSR for the last 5 years was -64%, which exceeds the share price return mentioned earlier.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective